Mikyx-1/KeyRegistry/README.md

 ## Installation

-To install AutoRegistry, clone the repository or install it as a Python package:
+To install AutoRegistry, install it as a Python package:

 ```bash
 pip install auto-registry